redsolution/django-simple-feedback/README.rst

 0.3.2 - Added Reply-to header if email form has ``email`` key

-0.3.3 - Fiexd javascript URL in order to work with staticfiles
+0.3.3 - Fixed javascript URL in order to work with staticfiles

+0.3.4 - Added customizable templates

 Redsolution CMS classifiers:
 ````````````````````````````